jittania/reference-sheets/git.md

     - **Remember**: Whoever on your team is merging their changes into master must successfully finish that process (including fixing any merge conflicts!) before the next person can begin.
 Help them with resolving the conflicts.
     - Work with your fellow team members to resolve any merge conflicts.
 6. Once everyone's changes have been merged together, the group as a whole should review it for completeness.
-    - Make sure that none of the lines from $$your individual scrap are missing from the final result.
+    - Make sure that none of the lines from your individual scrap are missing from the final result.
     - If there are any fixes needed, pick one person in the group to make the necessary changes and commit them.